sandesonk/LinuxServer/README.md

 The key should now be authorized by the server to authenticate SSH sessions from this client.

 ## NTP Time Synchronization
+To ensure that the server's log times are correct the system time should be synchronized with an NTP server.
+To set this up:
+- Install chrony via the command `sudo apt install chrony` <br>

+If desired, the configuration file can be edited to change which NTP servers are being used.
+This can be done in the `/etc/chrony/chrony.conf` file.
+Should this file be changed the service must be restarted using: <br>
+`sudo systemctl restart chrony.service`

 ## Static Internal IP Address